Headstorm/Truss/README.md

 Truss is designed on a functional architecture based on a pluggable algebra.
 The platform is composed of pluggable modules designed as a function from `Input -> Output` where various functions and modules are injected that

 ## Principals

+Truss' architecture revolves around these founding principals in order to be maximally effective for a large number of variant software products.

+  * Extensibility
-  * Immutability
+  * Maintainability
-  * Typesafety
+  * Consistency
-  * Functions as first class citizens
   * Observability
-  * Maintainability
   * Scalability
+  * Immutability
+  * Configurability
-  * Consistency
+  * Portability